MaikeMorrison/FSTruct/README.md

 <!-- badges: end -->

-The FSTruct package provides a tool to compare variability between Q matrices with rows of individual ancestry coefficients (the default output of population structure inference programs such as STRUCTURE and ADMIXTURE).
-The method employs the population differentiation statistic Fst.
+The FSTruct package provides an Fst-based tool to compare the variability of Q matrices (matrices with rows of ancestry coefficients, the default output of population structure inference programs such a STRUCTURE and ADMIXTURE).

 The package includes four functions: